Jacob Alsadek: Toledo

 Alsadek spent the 2020 and 2021 seasons as a graduate assistant at Toledo working with the offensive line.
 He helped the Rockets to an 11-8 record over the two seasons and a trip to the Bahamas Bowl in 2021.

 Oregon State

-In January of 2022, Alsadek joined the staff at Oregon State as a graduate assistant.
+In January 2022, Alsadek joined the staff at Oregon State as a graduate assistant.

+Albany (second stint)

+In January 2023, Alsadek rejoined the staff at Albany as the offensive line coach.